TowerData/SDKs/java/README.md

 ### bulkQuery(set)

-Queries the TowerData Email Intelligence API with an HashMap of emails or names and postal addresses and returns a JSONarray containing information on each input identifier.
+Queries the TowerData [Bulk Email Intelligence API](http://docs.towerdata.com/#bulk-email-intelligence-introduction) with an HashMap of emails or names and postal addresses and returns a JSONarray containing information on each input identifier.

 ### appendEmail(String first, String last, String street, String city, String state, String zip)

-This method queries TowerData's Email Append API with the specified name and postal address.
+This method uses TowerData's Contact Append API to [append an email address](http://docs.towerdata.com/#email-append) to the specified name and postal address.

 License
 -------